 Avondale House, Rathdrum was designed in 1777 by the famous English architect James Wyatt, is best known as the home of Charles Stewart Parnell, the great nationalist and advocate of land rights for Irish peasants.
 It was the original owner of the house, the barrister Samuel Hayes, who planted many of the trees still standing in the 550 acre estate, a great area for Orienteering.

-The site comprises remains of 3 small passage-tombs built at different times and partly-overlying each other, plus two single-chambered tombs.
+Baltinglass Passage Tombs & Hill Fort in County Wicklow comprises remains of 3 small passage-tombs built at different times and partly-overlying each other, plus two single-chambered tombs.
 In the circular chamber of the latest passage-tomb (III) is a large stone basin decorated with a double-armed cross within a cartouche.
 Some of the roofstones of its narrow passage survive.
 There is a beehive-shaped chamber which the excavator considered contemporary with Tomb I (largely overlaid by Tomb II, a central chamber surrounded by 5 side-chambers, whose gallery is overlaid by Tomb III), and a ruined kist which is at least as recent as Tomb III.

-The Glendalough Round Tower is probably the finest surviving example in Ireland.
+Glendalough Round Tower & Monastic Site in Wicklow is probably the finest surviving example in Ireland.
 Over 40 metres in height and with a circumference of 16 metres, access is through a doorway 3.5 metres above ground.
 Built for the dual purposes of serving as a watch-tower and place of refuge during the period of the Viking invasions, the tower was restored in 1876.
 Beyond St. Mary’s Church is the Priest’s House, a 12th Century building in Romanesque style, with an interesting carving of a much earlier date on the lintel of the doorway.
 Just beyond the Priest's House is a large granite cross (sixth or seventh century) and the "Cathedral", the largest church on the site, with a nave, chancel and sacristy (11th and 12th C), and St Kevin's Church.
 St Kevin’s Church is commonly known as St Kevin's Kitchen.
 This is a barrel-vaulted oratory of hard mica schist with a steeply pitched roof and a round tower belfry (12th C).
 Approx 200m east of the Church of the Rock is a cavity in the cliff which is known as St Kevin's Bed or Hermitage.